-Some of the introduced invasive species includes the tilapia, redbreast, red-belly, Nile perch, among others.
+Some of the introduced invasive species include the tilapia, redbreast, red-belly, Nile perch, among others.
 These species have greatly contributed to the balance disruption in the lake.
 Some of the fish species end up being extinct while the remaining ones reduced in numbers.

 In Kenya, farmers have been using fertilizer on their farms.
 These farms are near the lake.
 And after rains, all the fertilizer find their way into the lake.
 This in return causes eutrophication.
 Which promoted excessive growth of unwanted weeds on the lake.

-In Tanzania, farming on the slopes have contributed to soil erosion.
+In Tanzania, farming on the slopes has contributed to soil erosion.
 Most of the swept soils end up in the lake.
 Just like in Kenya, they do use fertilizers that are carried by water into the lake.

-In Uganda, the extraction of gold from ore has promoted use of mercury.
+In Uganda, the extraction of gold from ore has promoted the use of mercury.
 The used mercury is disposed into the lake.
 Mercury is one of the dangerous metals.
 The mercury is consumed by the fish which are consumed by humans.
-This a great danger to both human and animal’s health.
+This a great danger to both human and animal health.

 Water extraction has also been a problem.
 Huge amounts of water have been extracted for farming and other uses.
 With the long dry season, the lake has not been having huge amounts of water as expected.
 This has lead to its shrinkage.

-Interesting fact about Lake Victoria
+An interesting fact about Lake Victoria

 Geological studies have shown that the lake has dried up completely a few times in the past.
 The last time was approximately 17,300 years ago.